 Hi, I'm Paris.

-I'm a UX designer that wants to make life just a bit easier.currently based in San Diego, CA
+I'm a User Experience designer that wants to make life just a bit more enjoyable and easier.Currently based in San Diego, CA

 Design Sprint ━ A 2 day design challenge for AskClass, an engagement based classroom OS for students.